Designing for Two

 First Concept: Object Metaphor

 Toddler finds an object around the house that corresponds to the family member in the photo.
 The grandparent is the storyteller, and the toddler is on a quest searching for heirlooms that match the family member in the photo:

 Second Concept: The Storyteller

 Using a character to guide the experience was well received by both users in that they had some kind of assistance curating the experience of finding people and recording memories of them.

-Based on feedback from peers, mentors and my two users, I began to refine the second concept which uses an animated character to enliven and guide the storytelling experience.
+Based on feedback from peers, mentors and two users, the second concept which uses an animated character to enliven and guide the storytelling experience was pushed further.
 The prototype below was developed in Sketch and translated into a screen-based prototype using Principle.

 In this latest version, parents preload family photos which are the same one's Toby discovers.
 Family Tales begins when Toby is seen swimming and collecting family photos onto his back.
 When Toby introduces himself, he asks for help identifying the people on his shell.

 Narrative Building Activity